(And YES, you may share the link to this blog post anywhere, and thank you!)

 Project Gutenberg: This is an archive of mostly older and all out-of-copyright books, including some classic literature.

-Kindle: Okay, I have a Paperwhite, Hubby has an old like a 2nd gen one, and we have the app on our phones and iPads.
-The EASIEST way to find Kindle freebies is via a web browser, NOT through your device.
-(Unless it’s different on the Fire or something, but I don’t have one of those.)
-I tried it on my Paperwhite, and they tried to steer me into Kindle Unlimited (KU) subscription freebies.
-NO. You can get other freebies there–TONS of them.
-But use a web browser to do it and send them to your device.
+Kindle: The EASIEST way to find Kindle freebies is via a web browser, NOT through your device app.
+You can get other freebies there–TONS of them.
+But use a web browser to do it and send them to your device/app.

 Alternately, you CAN try sorting by price in a given genre during your normal browsing.
 However, I’ve noticed that Amazon lately is tweaking things and, again, slipping in KU-only books that LOOK “free” but if you look carefully, they’re only free if you have KU or they want you to buy a KU subscription.
 Don’t be fooled.

-If you know of other LEGAL sources of freebie books, like direct links to publishers’ sites to their freebies pages, etc. feel free to add them.
+If you know of other LEGAL sources of freebie books, like direct links to publishers’ sites to their freebies pages, etc. feel free to add them in the comments below.
 (I WILL delete and ruthlessly mock ANYONE who posts pirate/file sharing links.
 Seriously, I will.
 You will be publicly shamed, so fair warning.)
-No, I’m not counting sites like Scribd, either, because frequently they have pirated content.

 Feel free to share the link to this post (I even have social media buttons at the bottom to help you out there) to send others here to educate them on how to get LEGAL, FREE e-books that do NOT hurt authors.